LaMonte Wade Jr Player Props: Giants vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff ranks 21st in the league with a collective 8.4 strikeouts per nine innings.
+- The 8.4 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 21st in MLB.

-- The Diamondbacks have the 22nd-ranked team ERA among all MLB pitching staffs (4.47).
+- The Diamondbacks have a 4.48 team ERA that ranks 22nd among all MLB pitching staffs.

-- Kelly will aim to claim his 10th win when he makes the start for the Diamondbacks, his 16th of the season.
-He is 9-3 with a 3.10 ERA and 96 strikeouts through 90 2/3 innings pitched.
+- Diamondbacks pitchers combine to allow 88 total home runs at a clip of 1.1 per game (to rank 17th in baseball).

-- His most recent appearance was on Tuesday against the Milwaukee Brewers, when the right-hander threw seven innings, surrendering one earned run while giving up three hits.
+- His most recent appearance came on Wednesday against the Milwaukee Brewers, when the right-hander tossed five innings, surrendering three earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.